the beautiful lie

 the disparate elements of his well documented life, a lie that,

 thanks to a complicit media, continues to thrive in the imagination

 of his vast society of worshippers and mourners, a lie, that 18

 months since his passing, has not been submitted to a post-mortem.

-we shouldn’t be surprised since it is in our DNA that at
+we shouldn’t be surprised.
+It's in our DNA we (our inner

 Camus, “these existences seem to possess

 a coherence and unity which they cannot have in reality, but which

 seems evident to the spectator.
 He sees only the salient points